real estate questions

 If the equity in your current house will be used to finance the down payment on the new property, it must first be sold.

-When relocating to a new city, purchasers frequently have a tight deadline to sell their current house.
+When relocating to a new city, purchasers frequently have a tight deadline to sell their house.
 Because of a work transfer, you might be moving but continuing to work for the same employer.
 Check to see if they can assist with some of your relocation expenses if you’re moving but taking up the same position at the company.
 Let’s move on to more real estate questions.

 10. How Many Homes Should I View Before Buying One?